HereIsKevin/minimal.css/README.md

 ## Building

 Building minimal.css is relatively easy, with prewritten build scripts, though every source release comes with everything prebuilt.
-Before doing anything, make sure [Node.js](https://nodejs.org/) is installed and on the path.
+Before doing anything, make sure [Node.js](https://nodejs.org/) is installed and on the path, and NPM is also installed with it.

 ### Windows